richarrd92/hobbymatch/progress.md

 # Progress Checkpoint

-This document outlines the current development status of the application, including implemented features.
-Below are video walkthroughs showcasing the progress of the application in action:
+This document highlights the ongoing development milestones of HobbyMatch.
+It includes feature updates and video walkthroughs that demonstrate the app’s evolution over time.
+Each entry provides a visual snapshot of progress at key stages in development.

 #### Video Walkthrough